yoctoproject/poky/documentation/profile-manual/usage.rst

 For this section, we'll assume you've already performed the basic setup outlined in the ":ref:`profile-manual/intro:General Setup`" section.
-LTTng is run on the target system by ssh'ing to it.
+LTTng is run on the target system by connecting to it through SSH.

 Collecting and Viewing Traces
 -----------------------------